kamranvat/gpt-seminar/report/report.md

 Original corpus: 4,941,133 characters (901,325 words)
 Cleaned corpus: 1,041,007 characters (190,999 words)

-A cleaned version of the corpus with proper train/test/validation splits was provided by course participant Mohamed Ebrahim, which we used for subsequent experiments.
+A cleaned version of the corpus with proper train/test/validation splits was kindly provided by course participant Mohamed Ebrahim, which we used for subsequent experiments.

 ### 1.2 BPE Implementation
 We implemented Byte Pair Encoding (BPE) as a subword tokenization method.
-The algorithm follows these key steps:
+The algorithm follows these steps:

 1. Initialization: Start with individual characters as the initial vocabulary
 2. Pair counting: Count all adjacent token pairs in the corpus